sapnarathor/hello-world/README.md

 # hello-world
-copyright is very simple to make programme free software is out it in public domain.
+copyright is very simple way to make programme free software is put it in public domain.